-Campaigns is AWeber's email automation platform.
+Campaigns is AWeber's powerfully-simple email automation platform.
 With Campaigns, you can send the right message to the right person at the right time.
-This not only saves you time, but makes creating targeted campaigns simple to set up.

 Build your campaign in the Campaign Editor using these Actions - Trigger, Send a Message, Wait, and Apply Tag.
 Each of the action items can be dragged and dropped onto your campaign Canvas.